spyder-ide/spyder-docs/doc/panes/pylint.rst

 Using the code analyzer
 =======================

-You can select the desired file to analyze directly in the :doc:`editor` by clicking anywhere within it.
+You can select the desired file to analyze directly in the :ref:`panes-editor` by clicking anywhere within it.
 To run the analysis, press the configurable shortcut (:kbd:`F8` by default), select :menuselection:`Source --> Run code analysis` from the menu bar or click the :guilabel:`Analyze` button in the Code Analysis pane.
 If the Code Analysis pane is not visible, you can open it under :menuselection:`View --> Panes --> Code Analysis`.
 All standard checks are run by default.
-To go directly to a line in the :doc:`editor` highlighted by a failed check, just click its name.
+To go directly to a line in the :ref:`panes-editor` highlighted by a failed check, just click its name.

 .. image:: /images/pylint/code-analysis-editor.gif
    :alt: Spyder Pylint pane, showing running analysis and clicking failed check